RMI-PACTA/workflow.data.preparation/README.md

   The [config.yml](config.yml) file contains named configurations which define the settings used during PACTA data preparation.
   See top-level yaml names of [config.yml](config.yml) for valid options.

-Run `docker-compose up` from the root directory, and docker will build the image (if necessary), and then run the data.prep process given the specified options in the .env file.
+Run `docker compose up` from the root directory, and docker will build the image (if necessary), and then run the data.prep process given the specified options in the .env file.

-Use `docker-compose build --no-cache` to force a rebuild of the Docker image.
+Use `docker compose build --no-cache` to force a rebuild of the Docker image.

 ## Running Data Preparation interactively on Azure VM